dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 To get things started, take a look at the following macro.
 A macro this simple

-couldn’t produce any errors, right?
+couldn't produce any errors, right?

 Activate the VBE, insert a module, and enter the following code: